 Here’s a look at some of the stories, beliefs, myths, and superstitions about lunar eclipses from around the world:

-- A time to forgive: According to South African myth, the Sun and Moon fight during an eclipse.
-It’s up to the people to come together and encourage the celestial bodies to resolve their feud.
+Time To Forgive: According to South African mythology, the Sun and Moon fight during an eclipse.
+It was thought that the people must come together to encourage the celestial bodies to resolve their feud.

-- Relax, moms!
-In several cultures, expectant mothers are advised to stay indoors when the Moon turns dark for fear it may curse their unborn child.
-They should also rest from housework, since using a knife or other sharp object is believed to cause birthmarks.
+Relax, Moms: In several cultures, expectant mothers are advised to stay indoors when the Moon turns dark for fear it may curse their unborn child.
+They should also avoid doing housework, since using a knife or other sharp object during these times is believed to cause birthmarks.

-So whether you believe lunar eclipses are spooky or spectacular, you can’t deny they’re a fascinating sight to see.
+Whether you believe lunar eclipses are spooky or spectacular, you can’t deny they’re fascinating sights to see!